bastienEichenberger/extendscript-library/README.md

 ##Tests
+Create a config.js file under your_extendscript-library.org_directory/tests/config.js.
+You can use the exemple.config.js file, just change the name to config.js.
-Use grunt to run the unit tests.
+Use grunt to run units tests.
 Make sure that you have the Creative Suite CC installed.
-Otherwise you can change the version to test in the grunt.js file:
+Otherwise you can change the config file:
 ```
-extendscript: {
-            test_document: {
-                options: {
+var config = {};
+config.app = {};

-                    app: 'Adobe Photoshop CC 2014', // Adobe Photoshop CS6
+config.app.photoshop = 'Adobe Photoshop CS6'; // Adobe Photoshop CC 2014’
-                    args: [path.resolve('test/results/tests.xml'), path.resolve('test/results'), path.resolve('test/log')]
-                },
-                src: 'test/fixtures/photoshop/document/test_document.jsx'
-            }
-        }
+config.app.indesign = 'Adobe InDesign CS6'; // Adobe InDesign CC 2014’
+config.app.illustrator = 'Adobe Illustrator CS6'; // Adobe Illustrator CC 2014’

+module.exports = config;
 ```

 ###Run the tests